toymachine/park-lang/README.md

 ```

-An example of starting 100.000 fibers
+The following example starts 100.000 fibers and sends a message to each of them using a channel

 ```./park examples/fiber.prk```